ibexa/documentation-developer/docs/users/oauth_client.md

     When you implement your own mapper for external login, it is good practice to create a special User content type for users registered in this way.
-    This is because users who register through an external service do not have a separate password in the system.
+    The users who register through an external service do not have a separate password in the system.
     Instead, they log in by their external service's password.

     To avoid issues with password restrictions in the built-in User content type,